pgerv12/streamsx.documentation/docs/beamrunner/beamrunner-5b-objstor.md

 ---
 layout: docs
-title:  Using the IBM Object Storage OpenStack Swift for Bluemix service with IBM Streams Runner for Apache Beam
+title:  Using the IBM Cloud Object Storage service with IBM Streams Runner for Apache Beam
 navtitle: Using IBM Cloud Object Storage
 description:  You can use the IBM® Streams Runner for Apache Beam `FileStreamSample` sample application to learn how to use IBM Cloud object storage for file input and output.
 weight:  10